-- Suppose that instead of a lidar (measures 3-D point positions), we would like to use a camera to localize our robot and build a map - Image: an array of positive numbers that measure the amount of light incident on the sensor - How do we go from measurements of light (photometry) to measurements of 2-D point projections (features)? - This lecture - How do we go from 2-D point projections (features) to 3-D point positions (landmarks)? - ▶ We can use the visual-inertial SLAM approach of the previous lecture.
+- Image: an array of positive numbers that measure the amount of light incident on the sensor - How do we go from measurements of light (photometry) to measurements of 2-D points (features)? - This lecture - How do we go from 2-D point projections (features) to 3-D point positions (landmarks)? - ▶ We can use the visual-inertial SLAM approach of the previous lecture.